willidad/wk-charts/tasks.md

 Implemented: 6532898 tooltips style object: tooltips attribute `tooltip-style`
 Implemented: f848d7b Allow to specify just domain minimum or domain maximum: dimension attributes `domain-min`, `domain-max`
 Implemented: 715faff Allow to specify a tick interval: axis attribute `tick-interval`.
-See docu pages for how to specify the interval for time scales
+See docu pages for how to specify the interval for time scales enable to show marker line independent of tooltips in line and area chart separate axis definition from dimension property to allow axis and domain sharing between layouts while allowing separate properties for each layout